panjf2000/gnet/README.md

 # ⚠️ License

-Source code of `gnet` should be distributed under the Apache-2.0 license.
+The source code of `gnet` should be distributed under the Apache-2.0 license.

 # 👏 Contributors